cs3216/cs3216.github.io/coursework/mobile/index.md

 ### Google Analytics

-Just like the Facebook application, you might be interested in the usage statistics of your application.
-Where Facebook applications have access to Facebook Insights, which provides a lot more information about your application, there is no standard approach to performing analytics on a HTML5 site.

-Google Analytics is one popular platform.
-It can be set up easily, as you have already done in Assignment 1.
-The following examples are using the new `analytics.js` snippet, part of Universal Analytics.
+You should be interested in the usage statistics of your application.
+Google Analytics is one popular way to collect insights.
+It can be set up easily -- the following examples are using the `analytics.js` snippet, part of Universal Analytics.

 If your application's interface is predominantly built with a JavaScript MVC framework, it is very likely that you have a Single-Page Application; one html page with all